aniongithub/warp/examples/async/README.md

 This example demonstrates how Warp Gateway transforms synchronous APIs into asynchronous job processing with real-time notifications with no changes, only configuration.
 This can also allow for queue based scaling with KEDA or other scaler mechanisms.

+It also adds OpenTelemetry configuration to show end-to-end, unified traces for complete visibility into the lifecycle of this async API.

 ## Architecture Flow

 ```mermaid